lobbie/03_GettingAndCleaningData/README.md

 # R project details
 This R project was built mainly with R Notebooks on RStudio version 1.0.44 and R version x64 3.3.2.
 There are 3 main parts in this project, namely

-1. run_analysis.R
+1. run_analysis.R - This is the main R script that will call run_analysis.Rmd and codebook.Rmd (R Notebooks) to run the R code and generate required output.
-2. run_analysis.Rmd
+2. run_analysis.Rmd - This R Notebook contains the code for data transformation and generate output.
-3. codebook.Rmd
+3. codebook.Rmd - This R Notebook is the code book with R code chunks, which generates information about the datasets.

 # Instructions for reproducing this R project